 Remove the advertising from Facebook and you remove the need for privacy invading data that advertisers need in order to target users.
 Offer an ad-free alternative to its 2.52 billion users at a low monthly fee of only $5 each, with privacy, and its income would go from $55 billion to $140 billion.
 No ads mean no need for intrusive user data.
 Users get privacy and Facebook triples its income.

 Since when does the right to advertise supersede the right to privacy?
 Never.

-Is Facebook an organization in the business of earning money or are they just a bunch of little control freaks who sell out their customers to the highest bidders?
+Is Facebook an organization in the business of earning money or are they just selling out their customers to the highest bidders because they can?
 Why else would they settle for less money and more work for themselves?
 They could have several types of Facebook feeds that users could choose from.
 There’s more money to be made catering to end-users than to the advertisers, so why are they doing it?

 All one has to do is look at the history of the newspaper and magazine periodical over the past 250 years, up to and including many discussions around citizens rights, subscriptions, and so on by the nation’s founders in order to question Facebook’s motives (and the rest of its social media brethren who don’t have enough confidence in the value of their platforms to think users would actually pay to use it; nothing’s free).

 Yes, even in the late 1700s, the founders warned against speculators and advertisers misleading the citizens of the new nation as publications — and catalogs — sprang up everywhere.

 Subscriptions were given special mailing rates over advertising catalogs because the citizens, by indicating the material was worth paying for, were acknowledging and proving that they wanted to receive specific publications.